 Combine that with the natural feeling of being unable to escape if something went wrong, and it's no wonder that so many people have panic attacks while driving.

 Driving Fears are Normal

-Your basic fear of driving is not too much of a problem.
-In fact, a little bit of anxiety may be healthy.
-It'll keep you alert and focused on what's around you, improving your ability to stay safe.
+A basic fear of driving is not too much of a problem.
+In fact, a little bit of anxiety may actually be healthy.
+It will keep you alert and focused on what's around you, improving your ability to stay safe.

 Why Panic Attacks Are Common in the Car

 Panic attacks while driving are very common.
 You should note that even though panic attacks can be a bit overwhelming, you should still generally be safe.
 If you're concerned, pulling over to the side of the road until the panic attack is over may be a good idea.

 There are several different factors that can contribute to driving panic attacks.
 These include: